Teichlab/celltypist/README.md

 #Visualize the predicted cell types overlaid onto the UMAP.
 predictions.to_plots(folder = '/path/to/a/folder', prefix = '')
 ```
-A different prefix for the output figures can be specified with `prefix`, and UMAP coordinates will be generated for the input dataset using a canonical [Scanpy](https://scanpy.readthedocs.io/en/stable/) piepline.
+A different prefix for the output figures can be specified with the `prefix` tag, and UMAP coordinates will be generated for the input dataset using a canonical [Scanpy](https://scanpy.readthedocs.io/en/stable/) piepline.
 If you also would like to inspect the decision score and probability distributions for each cell type involved in the model, pass in the `plot_probability = True` argument.
+This may take a bit longer time as one figure will be generated for each of the cell types from the model.
 ```python
 #Visualize the decision scores and probabilities of each cell type overlaid onto the UMAP as well.
 predictions.to_plots(folder = '/path/to/a/folder', prefix = '', plot_probability = True)
 ```
+Multiple figures will be generated, including:
+1)

 ### 1.6.
 Celltyping based on Scanpy h5ad data
 Celltypist also accepts the input data as an [AnnData](https://anndata.readthedocs.io/en/latest/) generated from for example [Scanpy](https://scanpy.readthedocs.io/en/stable/).